 These are the best Android emulators for PC, how they work, and why you’d want to use one.
-There are many reasons why someone would want to run an Android emulator on their PC.
-Whether that’s to test an app or play Android games with a keyboard and mouse, here’s are the best emulators.
+There are many reasons why someone would want to run an Android emulator on their desktop computer.
+Developers use them to test apps, and some people use emulators to play Android games with a keyboard and mouse.

 Being able to run, play, or test Android apps and games on a computer is getting increasingly popular.
 As a result, there are now more choices than ever before when it comes to Android emulators for PC.
-Most of our work with Mac too.
+Most on our list work with the Mac too.

 In fact, emulators are easy to access and most of them are free.
 That said, they’re not all created equal, nor is the setup process the same.
 That’s why we recommend the ones below to fit your needs.

 The biggest reason for an Android emulator is to test apps and games before they’re released to the public.
 An important aspect of the experience for a developer is the speed, performance, and smoothness of their app or game.
-Testing apps for Oreo or Android Pie is an important step for developers.
-The same is true for average users who want to play Android games, like Clash of Clans, on a computer with a keyboard and mouse.
-Having a smooth experience is extremely important.
+Testing apps for Oreo, Android Pie, or getting prepared for Android Q is an important step for developers.

-That said, choosing the best emulator then comes down to features, the price of add-ons or the user interface more than anything else.
-Again, they’re all similar, so pick what’s best for you or your workflow.
-In closing, here’s our list of the best Android Emulators for PC, in no particular order.
+Here’s our quick list of the best Android Emulators for PC, in no particular order.
 Then, check out our slideshow below for more details and links to download one today.

 Best Android Emulators for PC